 Weight loss to achieve a healthy body condition is extremely helpful at relieving arthritic pain (see handout “Obesity in Cats”).

 What medications can provide pain control in arthritic cats?

 Pain relief in cats can be somewhat problematic due to differences in their metabolism of drugs.
 Cats are highly sensitive to side effects from acetylsalicylic acid (the active ingredient in Aspirin®), and even a single acetaminophen (the active ingredient in many over-the-counter medications such as Tylenol®) tablet can be fatal to an adult cat.
 ALWAYS get your veterinarian's advice prior to giving your cat any medication, and NEVER give your cat any pain reliever meant for human use.

 NSAIDs (non-steroidal anti-inflammatory drugs) can be used to control inflammation in the joints and provide pain relief.
 Drugs used include meloxicam (brand name Metacam®) and robenacoxib (brand name Onsior®).
+A new injectable anti-nerve growth factor antibody treatment (Solensia®) can also be used to block one of the pain signals between the joint and the brain, helping your cat fee better.
 Prior to administering any pain medication to your cat, your veterinarian will recommend blood tests to ensure that her liver and kidneys are functioning adequately and that there are no other underlying conditions that could be worsened by the use of these drugs.
 Your veterinarian will also recommend periodic monitoring of your cat's liver and kidney function once treatment for this condition has been started.

 Other medications that may be prescribed to treat pain caused by DJD include: